 What is the sign-up bonus?

-Etihad is offering a sign-up bonus of 15,000 Etihad Guest miles for spending £2,000 within the first 90 days.
+Etihad is offering a sign-up bonus of 5,000 Etihad Guest miles with your first purchase within the first 90 days.

 Any other benefits?

 There are three interesting extra perks which come with the card: